bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

       @user = User.new
       @user.twitter_username = 'logosity'
     end
-    # The test now depends on our API fetch_tweets in our Twits Twitter client class
-    # This is stable than directly depending on a third party API.

     it "provides the last five tweets from twitter" do tweets = %w{tweet1 tweet2 tweet3 tweet4 tweet5}
       Twits.stub(:fetch_tweets).and_return(tweets)